Research Misconduct

 Scope

-- All individuals who hold University appointments and all graduate students who are engaged in the design, conduct, or reporting of research, whether or not the research is funded; and to
+A. This Policy applies to: 1. all All individuals who hold University appointments and all graduate students who are engaged in the design, conduct, or reporting of research, whether or not conducted under the research is funded; and toauspices of Indiana University, regardless of funding source.

-- Except for research misconduct in the context of a Sponsored Program, allegations of research misconduct by undergraduate students shall be dealt with through the Code of Student Rights, Responsibilities, and Conduct.
+C. Except for research misconduct in the context of a Sponsored Program, allegations of research misconduct by undergraduate students shall be dealt with through the STU-00: Code of Student Rights, Responsibilities, and Conduct. or such other disciplinary process duly established by a campus or academic unit.

 - The Deciding Officer (DO) may, in consultation with the Deans of the Graduate Schools, determine that an allegation of research misconduct on the part of a graduate student is more appropriately referred to the disciplinary channels provided in the Code of Student Rights, Responsibilities, and Conduct or such other disciplinary process duly established by a campus or academic unit.